Echomo-Xinyu/MachineLearning2018ESTaR/Progress Summary 20181107.md

 As this is already Wednesday..

-Tomorrow (Thursday) I'm going to have my higher mother tongue exam till 1pm and after that I think there's a make up session for the NOI which was planned on Tuesday but cancelled for Deepvali.
+Tomorrow (Thursday) I'm going to have my higher mother tongue exam till 1pm and after that I think there's a make up session for the NOI which was planned on Tuesday but cancelled for Deepavali.
+So I'm not coming on Thursday.

+Friday I think I can make it between 2 pm and 5:30 pm, so any time between this is fine to me.
+But it really depends on whether I've met any problem or we need to further modify the abstract.

+Also because of many commitments recently, like taking my juniors for outing, bonding games with them.. and build websites for my school's ISSF and many other small but time-consuming commitments..
+I'll try to get most of these things done by this week, latest next week.
+Emm so hope you can undertsand ..